-In France, more than 2 million patients are under treatment with levothyroxine (reference); most are administered the product Levothyrox®.
+In France, more than 2.5 million patients are receiving treatment with levothyroxine [1] and most are administered the product Levothyrox®.
 In March 2017, Merck Serono, the French subsidiary of the German pharmaceutical company, Merck KGaA, launched a new formulation of Levothyrox®.
-It is anticipated that this new formulation will soon be marketed in 21 EU countries

-[1].
-Despite the fact that both formulations were shown to be bioequivalent (BE), several thousand patients reported adverse drug reactions (ADRs), following this replacement [2].
-In this opinion paper we report that more than 50% of healthy volunteers, enrolled into a study which demonstrated average bioequivalence (ABE), were actually outside the a priori bioequivalence range.
-We therefore question the ability of an ABE trial to guarantee the switchability, within a patient, of the new and old levothyroxine formulations.
+It is anticipated that this new formulation will soon be marketed in 21 European Union (EU) countries [2].
+Despite the fact that both formulations were shown to be bioequivalent, several thousand patients reported adverse drug reactions (ADRs), following this replacement [3].
+In this opinion paper, we report that more than 50% of healthy volunteers, enrolled into a study which demonstrated average bioequivalence (ABE), were actually outside the a priori bioequivalence range.
+We therefore question the ability of an ABE